WLUG/wlug.github.io/cpu/intro/index.md

 TBA

-* Link to [Intel](../intel) This is in the web-site but page width is lost.
-Multiple character heights per row due to compressing width of table.
+* Link to [Intel](../intel) This provides links to the CPU data-sheets and mouse-over provides a comment with an expansion of the truncated data.
+Due to design of the Nikola websites display width, rows are multi-character in height.

-* Link to [Intel](../../intel_cpu_table.html) This is full screen outside of the web-site.
-One character height per row.
+* Link to [Intel with sorting](../../intel_cpu_sort.html) This provides sorting of the columns.
+Use an HD display to view all rows having a single character height.

 * Link to [AMD](../amd)